-- amplified sound: noise from music/films etc. played on the premises and or in external areas. - deliveries from the premises: particularly early morning, late night, weekends and bank holidays, and with a focus on delivery vehicle noise including idling engines and noise from delivery riders/drivers. - deliveries to the premises: particularly early morning, late night, weekends, and bank holidays, and with a focus on delivery vehicle noise including idling engines and noise from delivery riders/drivers. - flyposting: unauthorised posting of posters / advertisements etc. - highways and pavement obstructions: minimise obstruction by customers blocking footpaths when eating, drinking and smoking near to the premises or by furniture/signs etc. - light pollution: unshielded lighting, lighting directed at neighbouring properties, excessive lighting - litter and waste: litter and waste generated by the carrying out of licensable activities, for example, food wrappers and cigarette butts. - noise from patrons: for instance: - o patrons queuing to enter the premises. - o patrons eating, drinking or smoking in external areas. - o patrons dispersing from the premises late at night. - o car horns/car radios/slamming of car doors late at night. - o general drunken behaviour and shouting etc. - odour, smells and smoke: smell nuisance from ventilation ducting and kitchen extractors.
-Also, smoke from wood and charcoal equipment etc. - plant and machinery noise: including air conditioning units, refrigeration units and kitchen extractors etc. - street fouling and urinating in public: urination and the fouling of pavements and doorways through vomiting etc. - waste and other collections: particularly early morning and late night, weekends and bank holidays, clearing up and collection of waste and particularly of glass. - recycling facilities: storage of waste such as glass and bottles etc.
+- amplified sound: noise from music/films etc. played on the premises and or in external areas. - deliveries from the premises: particularly early morning and late night and with a focus on delivery vehicle noise including idling engines and noise from delivery riders/drivers. - deliveries to the premises: particularly early morning and late night, weekends and bank holidays deliveries, including idling vehicles - flyposting: unauthorised posting of posters / advertisements etc. - highways and pavement obstructions: obstruction by customers blocking footpaths when eating, drinking and smoking near to the premises or by furniture/signs etc. - light pollution: unshielded lighting, lighting directed at neighbouring properties, excessive lighting - litter and waste: litter and waste generated by the carrying out of licensable activities, for example, food wrappers and cigarette butts. - noise from patrons: for instance: - o patrons queuing to enter the premises. - o patrons eating, drinking or smoking in external areas. - o patrons dispersing from the premises late at night. - o car horns/car radios/slamming of car doors late at night. - o general drunken behaviour and shouting etc. - odour, smells and smoke: smell nuisance from ventilation ducting and kitchen extractors.
+Also, smoke from wood and charcoal equipment etc.

+- plant and machinery noise: including air conditioning units, refrigeration units and kitchen extractors etc. - street fouling and urinating in public: urination and the fouling of pavements and doorways through vomiting etc. - waste and other collections: particularly early morning and late night, weekends and bank holidays, clearing up and collection of waste and particularly of glass. - recycling facilities: storage of waste such as glass and bottles etc. - 118.
 Public nuisance can apply to a wide range of activities that prevent residents, members of the public or other businesses carrying out their normal activities or that cause the council to have to take remedial action.
 The Licensing Authority expects applicants and premises licences holders to implement measures to minimise public nuisance associated with, but not exclusive to the above.